You have no alerts.

 Kai followed her look.

-He told himself that.
+He told himself that was all it was.

 Later, in the desk room, he lay awake longer than he meant to.

 The notebook sat where he had left it, a darker square on the desk.
 Moonlight kept failing behind cloud.
-Each time the light changed, the room seemed to rearrange itself slightly: not enough to prove, only enough to notice.
+Each time the light changed, the room seemed to rearrange itself slightly.
+Not enough to prove, only enough to notice.

 He listened to the house adjust itself around the weather.
 Ticks in the pipes.
 Small knocks in the walls.
 A board on the landing settled somewhere beyond the door, which made no sense at all.